pjrowe/Economic-Regime-analysis-and-Factor-Models/README.md

 1. Data Loading and Cleaning
 2. Regime Classification / Prediction from Economic Indicators
 3. Scenario Simulations and MultiPeriod Optimization
-4. Factor Model of Market Returns
+4. Factor Model of Market Return

 ### Data Loading and Cleaning